davifmdhack/adeno_predict/README.md

 ## **Workflow algorithms**
 <p style="text-align: justify;">

 We apply pipeline from scikit-learn of the pre-processed dataset for each algorithm, considering particularities such as standardization of numerical variables.
-A cross-validation method using Leave-One-Out with
+A cross-validation method using Leave-One-Out (`leave_one_out.md`) with
-10 folds for cross-validation process until finding the `best_model` for each algorithm.
+10 folds for cross-validation process until finding the `best_model` for each algorithm considering the parameters (`algorithms_parameters.md`).

 </p>